As a Registered Yoga School (RYS) with Yoga Alliance U.S. we have the following policies in place:

 Payment & Refund Policy

-Registration & Course Fees
+Registration & Course Fees for teacher training courses

-Upon enrolment, the applicant will be invoiced a registration fee of $500 to be paid within 14 days.
+Once an application for a teacher training course is confirmed, the applicant will be invoiced a registration fee of $500 to be paid within 14 days.
 The deadline to pay Early Bird Course Fees is 8 weeks prior to the start date of training.
 Full Course Fees are due 4 weeks prior to training start.

 Students can apply in writing for a payment plan.
 In case of a payment plan the exact dates for the instalments will be set, and full Course Fees will need to be settled after half of the course.
 In case of late or missing instalments, Yoga Education has the right to deny the student the continuation or access to this specific course and defer the paid fees to a later training course (see deferral policy).